uvarc/rc-website/content/userinfo/howtos/general/mysql.md

 ## Random Keys

-Using a database populated with keys and values, some workflows could make use of this as a queue for jobs or batches to be processed when order does not matter.
-Your process can fetch a random key:
+Using a database populated with keys and values, some workflows could make use of this as a queue for jobs or batches to be processed.
+Your process could retrieve a random one:

 ```
 redis.uvarc.io:6379> randomkey
 "herman"
-redis.uvarc.io:6379> get herman
+redis.uvarc.io:6379> randomkey
-"melville"
+"hello"
 ```